 The game is thematic, features stunning artwork, and comes with a physical plastic 3D bed and beautiful board and pieces.

-When night falls, the players enter the dream world where they are greeted by the tricky Dream Spirits!
+When night falls, the players enter the dream world where the tricky Dream Spirits greet them!

 Are you a good spirit, looking to help the dreamer navigate the troubles, or are you a naughty spirit, looking to spread chaos?

 The game could go either way and playing good and not so good spirits is both fun and exciting.

 Each round lasts precisely two minutes.
-During this time, spirits draw Dream Cards which show a specific element of the dream.
+During this time, spirits draw Dream Cards, which show a specific element of the dream.
 They try to describe the vision to the dreamer using a single word, and the dreamer can try to guess the element at any time.
 If they are correct, the card is placed in the good spirits team side.
 If they are wrong, the card goes to the naughty spirits.

 The Dreamer and good spirits receive one point for every card in the good spirits pile, and the same applies to the evil spirits for each card in their collection.
 Tricksters earn points depending on how well balanced the two teams were.
 If the piles are equally balanced, they get extra points.

 Before the dreamer opens their eyes at the end of the round, they must use the words they guessed to tell the dream to gain extra points.

 When I Dream is a game which is easy to pick up and play, making it suitable for players of all ages and abilities.
 From the first moment, there are plenty of laughs as players try to guess the elements of the dream correctly, and each round is different as they come directly from the imagination.